andredesousa/essential-quarkus-scaffold/README.md

 This project contains a Dockerfile that you can use to build your Docker image.
 Use `./gradlew buildImage` after `build` command.
 Native images provide key advantages, such as instant startup, instant peak performance, and reduced memory consumption.

-Also, you can deploy this project to Docker Swarm using `./gradlew deploy` task.
+Also, you can deploy this project to Docker Swarm using `./gradlew deploy` command.

 ## Reference documentation